Check out these articles to learn more.

 ADAPT Telehealth: Counseling Groups Over Video Call

 We may feel frustrated, angry or concerned, and we may hurt or have hurt others close to us with words or violence.
 But there are safer ways to manage our emotions and make better choices.
 Learn about options through Domestic and Sexual Violence Services’ ADAPT: Anger & Domestic Abuse Prevention and Treatment program.
 This 18-week, state-certified domestic violence intervention program uses a group format to teach adults emotional regulation skills.
-Starting Monday, Sept.
-21, this program will be offered through telehealth - counseling groups over video call.
+This program will be offered through telehealth - counseling groups over video call.
 Contact the ADAPT Information and Intake Line at 703-968-4052 to schedule a free orientation and registration telephone appointment.
 Learn more about ADAPT Telehealth.